Brazilian Army: Ranks and uniforms

 Rank is indicated by insignia on the uniform, along with military organization badges and course badges and brevets.
 The most famous color in uniforms is olive green, which is one of the main elements of the army's visual identity.
 First adopted in 1931 in place of khaki, the color was also used on field uniforms until the 1990s, when the use of camouflage became widespread.
 (Note: Until then, camouflage was used among paratroopers, jungle troops and cadets.
 (Pedrosa, Uniformes do Exército Brasileiro (2022)).)
-Olive green is the standard color for berets, but specific troops distinguish themselves by different colors: red for paratroopers, brindle for jungle troops, marine blue for aviation, gray for mountain specialists, beige for the airmobile brigade, and steel blue for officer and sergeant training schools.
+Olive green is the standard color for berets, but specific troops distinguish themselves by different colors: red for paratroopers, brindle for jungle troops, marine blue for aviation, gray for mountain specialists, beige for the airmobile brigade, black for armored troops and steel blue for officer and sergeant training schools.
 Some units wear traditional historical uniforms, such as the Presidential Guard Battalion and the 1st Guard Cavalry Regiment.

 Commissioned officer ranks

 The rank insignia of commissioned officers.